Mental wellness during the holiday season

 • Collaborate on a holiday playlist with friends or family members, adding songs that hold special meaning to each of you

-• Participate in online groups or communities related to your interests or hobbies, where you can engage in discussions and connect with like-minded individuals
+• Participate in online groups or communities related to your interests or hobbies, where you can engage in discussions and connect with like-minded individuals.

 • Collaborate on a group project with friends, such as a book club or recipe exchange, creating opportunities for connection and shared experiences

-• Host online game nights where you can play digital or board games with friends and family over video calls
+• Host online game nights where you can play digital or board games with friends and family over video calls.

 • Spread kindness as a way to connect

-• Connection with yourself
+• Ideas for connecting with yourself

-These tips might not work for everyone, and that’s okay.
 Sometimes, we really do feel like we are all on our own, and it can be an incredibly lonely feeling.
-However deep your sense of isolation may be, Lifeline is here for you.

 Supporting others

 While the holiday season is often associated with joy and celebration, it's important to remember that for some, this time of year can be a period of challenges and emotional struggles.
-Holidays can be an opportunity to extend a helping hand, share warmth, and provide comfort to friends, family members, and even strangers who may be experiencing difficulties.
-Below, we explore ways you can offer support and kindness to those who may be facing difficulties during the holidays.

 • Acknowledge different experiences